NVSL/mnist-1lnn/README.md

 ## Plan for CSE141 Coding Project

 1. Make sure code builds
-2. Add some command line options to switch between mnist and emnist.
-3. Make sure you parse the whole emnist database.
+2. Extend code to handle Emnist database.
+It has more character classes (numbers + letters) and might be higher resolution.
+3. Remove/simplify the ASCII-art output.
+4. Remove IO from core training loop.
+The core loop should be just compute.
 4. Remove/simplify the ASCII-art output.
 Stats are good.
 Frequent updates and "images" are bad
-5. Remove IO from core training loop.
-The core loop should be just compute.
-6. Make it use floats instead of bytes.
-US the gray scale information in the images.
-2

 ### Compile and run source code